 Most premises liability cases are brought against the owner of the premises.
-The reason for this is that the owner is responsible for his or her workers and therefore is held liable for slip and fall accidents, negligence on the part of staff members and/or management and other related issues.
+The reason for this is that the owner is responsible for their workers and therefore is held liable for slip and fall accidents, negligence on the part of staff members and/or management, and other related issues.

 It should be noted, however, that many accidents are not the sole fault of any one party.
 In some cases, the person filing the suit is also partly responsible for the accident.
 This can be true in the case of school accidents, pool accidents, dog bites, slip and fall accidents, motor vehicle accidents and even negligence cases.
 A case can be brought to court even if the plaintiff is partly responsible for the incident in question; however, the compensation gained from such a case will be reduced.

 The first step in filing a case is to talk with a Fort Lauderdale personal injury lawyer.
-Personal injury lawyers usually offer free initial consultations, so a person may even want to talk with more than one lawyer before choosing which one to work with.
+Personal injury lawyers usually offer free initial consultations.

-Personal injury lawyers operate on a no win = no fee basis.
+Personal injury lawyers operate on a no-win = no fee basis.
 This means that if the case is not won, then the plaintiff does not have to pay legal fees.
-At the same time, because personal injury lawyers operate on this basis, they will be quick to tell a person straight out if he or she has a valid case.

 Once a person has found a good lawyer, then the lawyer will gather evidence related to the case.
-In the case of a motorcycle accident or other motor vehicle accident, the lawyer will get copies of the police report, find out about the driver who caused the accident, ask witnesses for their statements, etc. In a premises liability or negligence case, the lawyer will ask for medical bills and research to see if other negligence cases have been brought against the business in question in the past.
+In the case of a motor vehicle accident, the lawyer will get copies of the police report, investigates the driver who caused the accident, ask witnesses for their statements, etc. In a premises liability or negligence case, the lawyer will ask for medical bills and research to see if other negligence cases have been brought against the business in question in the past.

 Most people want to know how much compensation they can expect to win from a case.
 However, it is impossible to predict just how much a person can win because it depends on many different factors.

-Some cases do not cause serious or lifelong injuries.
-Dog bites, most slip and fall accidents and even a number of pool accidents are not serious and do not cause permanent disability.
+Some dog bites, most slip and fall accidents, and pool accidents do not cause permanent disability.
 The compensation in such cases is relatively minimal.

 Filing a lawsuit enables a person to claim rightful compensation.
-A person who has been harmed due to a motorcycle accident, medical malpractice, negligence or some other incident should file a case right away.
-A good Fort Lauderdale personal injury lawyer will help a person gather evidence, present the case in court and enable a person to get justice.
+A person who has been harmed due to a motorcycle accident, medical malpractice, negligence, or some other incident should file a case right away.
+David M. Brandwein will help that person gather evidence, present the case in court and enable them to get justice.